Intercountry Adoption

 Who Can Adopt

-In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents seeking to adopt a child from Vietnam must meet the following requirements imposed by Vietnam:
+In addition to being found suitable and eligible to adopt by USCIS, PAPs seeking to adopt a child from Vietnam must meet the following requirements imposed by Vietnam:

-• Minimum Residency: Vietnam does not require that prospective adoptive parents reside in Vietnam for a specific period prior to starting or completing an intercountry adoption; however, adopting parent(s) must travel to Vietnam to receive the adopted child in person at the “Giving and Receiving” ceremony at the provincial Department of Justice.
-In exceptional cases, if only one member of an adopting married couple travels to Vietnam, Vietnam requires that the traveling spouse have in his/her possession a Power of Attorney from the other spouse, notarized and authenticated by the Vietnamese Embassy in Washington, DC, or one of the Vietnamese Consulates General elsewhere in the United States (please see the contact information below for the location nearest you).
+• Minimum Residency: Vietnam does not require that PAPs reside in Vietnam for a specific period prior to starting or completing an intercountry adoption.
+However, they must travel to Vietnam to receive the adopted child in person at the “Giving and Receiving“ ceremony at the provincial Department of Justice.
+When only one married PAP can travel to Vietnam for the adoption, Vietnam requires that the traveling spouse have a Power of Attorney from the other spouse, notarized and authenticated by the Vietnamese Embassy in Washington, D.C., or one of the Vietnamese Consulates General elsewhere in the United States (please see the contact information below for the location nearest you).

-• Age of Adopting Parents: Under Vietnamese law, prospective adoptive parents must be at least 20 years older than the child to be adopted unless the prospective adoptive parent is a stepparent or maternal/paternal aunt or uncle of the child to be adopted.
+• Age of Adopting Parents: Under Vietnamese law, PAPs must be at least 20 years older than the prospective adoptive child unless the PAP is a stepparent or maternal/paternal aunt or uncle of the prospective adoptive child.

-• Marriage: Vietnamese law permits intercountry adoption by both single persons and heterosexual couples.
+• Marriage: Vietnamese law permits intercountry adoption by both single persons and heterosexual married couples.
+Vietnamese law does not recognize LGB marriages, and applications submitted by LGB couples, whether married or unmarried, are not accepted.

 • Minimum Income: Vietnam has no minimum income requirements.
-The Vietnamese Central Authority, the Ministry of Justice, Department of Adoptions (MOJ/DA), will assess the economic, housing, and health conditions of prospective adoptive parents, who must demonstrate that they can ensure the care and education of the adopted child.
+The Vietnamese Central Authority, the Ministry of Justice, Department of Adoptions (MOJ/DA), will assess the economic, housing, and health conditions of PAPs, who must demonstrate that they can ensure the care and education of the adopted child.

 Who Can Be Adopted